jmix-projects/sample-composite-project/README.md

 # Sample Composite Project

+**See https://github.com/jmix-projects/sample-composite-project-2 for the example based on Jmix 2.x**

 This project demonstrates a possible approach to work with add-ons and applications using them in a single IDE project, without the need to publish add-ons to test them in the applcation.

 The composite project consists of the following subprojects: